Karel Havlíček Borovský – Life and Legacy

 Discount (children, students, pensioners, disabled…) 50%

-Admission includes a tour of the current exhibition and underground house.
+Admission includes a tour of the current exhibition and the underground corridors of the house.

 Havlíček was not always an exemplary student at school

-Since 1830 Havlíček studied in the city Německý Brod, first at the main school, then at the grammar school.
-Before the arrival of his parents, he lived under sublease by the Berliš family in a house called Dlabačovský located on the west side of the square in Brod.
+Since 1830 Havlíček studied in the town of Německý Brod, first at the main school, then at the grammar school.
+Before the arrival of his parents, he lived in lodgings by the Berliš family in a house called Dlabačovský located on the west side of the square in Brod.
 Havlíček remembers his childhood in Německý Brod: “I was honored to do strange pieces and not to give up to anyone”.
-Indeed, his benefit was not at all profound at first, and he did not even have a great deal of morals.
+Indeed, his school results were not very good at first, and he did not even have an excellent mark in moral education.
 Only later did he calm down and become an excellent student.
 Good professors from the Želiv Premonstratensians allowed older pupils to visit pubs on the outskirts of the town, Havlíček liked the pub “Na Rozkoši”.
-The students were sitting with beer, playing cards and bowling, but mostly playing guitar and singing.
+The students used to sit and drink beer, play cards and bowling, but mostly play the guitar and sing.
 Havlíček liked playing the guitar very much.
-In the local exposition there is a guitar, which has been published for years as a guitar by Havlíček.
-According to the latest findings, Havlíček’s guitar is owned by the National Museum and apparently belonged to his daughter Zdena.
-At the same time, it is connected with a moving story related to another of our culture, a poet from the most beloved, Jaroslav Seifert.
+In the local exposition there is a guitar, which had been considered Havlíček’s guitar for years.
+According to the latest findings, Havlíček’s guitar is owned by the National Museum and this one apparently belonged to his daughter Zdena.
+At the same time, it is connected with a moving story related to another big name of our culture, one of the most beloved poets, Jaroslav Seifert.

 In 1838 Havlíček went to Prague and after two years of studying philosophy he entered the priestly seminary.
-After a year, when he was just on holiday in Německý Brod, he received a report of dismissal due to lack of benefit.
-Havlíček looked for another existence, lived in Prague, studied Slavic languages, and in 1843 he took the position of a tutor in the family of Professor Ševyrev in Russia.
+After a year, when he was just on holiday in Německý Brod, he received a report of dismissal due to poor results.
+Havlíček looked for something to do, lived in Prague, studied Slavic languages, and in 1843 he took the position of a tutor in the family of Professor Ševyrev in Russia.
 When he told his father in Německý Brod, he was very angry and prophesied to Havlíček that he would destroy his career in Austria.
-Unfortunately, after two years of returning disillusioned with the Russian situation, he could no longer talk to his father.
+Unfortunately, when he returned after two years disillusioned with the Russian situation, he could no longer talk to his father.
 Matěj Havlíček, father of Karel Havlíček, died three weeks before Karl’s return.
-Havlíček learned about it on his way to Německý Brod at a pub in Česká Bělá.
-Havlíček later wrote: “This unfortunate event has changed many of my plans completely, and I have to spend the whole winter at home with my mother”.
+Havlíček learned about it on his way to Německý Brod in a pub in Česká Bělá.
+Havlíček later wrote: “This unfortunate event has completely changed many of my plans , and I have to spend the whole winter at home with my mother”.

-So Havlíček stayed in Brod, he wrote “Paintings from Russian” and because Německý Brod was at that time completely nationally indifferent, he organized Czech amateur theater together with his brother František.
+So Havlíček stayed in Brod, he wrote “Pictures from Russia” and because Německý Brod was at that time completely nationally indifferent, he organized Czech amateur theatre together with his brother František.
 Soon there were several burgher sons and daughters from leading Brod families willing to try and play.
-One of the enthusiastic amateurs was the daughter of a wealthy German merchant and councilor, Fany Weidenhoffer, who became a great Havlíčková love.
-Havlíček planned to marry and therefore went to Prague to ensure his existence.
+One of the enthusiastic amateurs was the daughter of a wealthy German merchant and councilor, Fany Weidenhoffer, who became a great love of his.
+Havlíček planned to marry her and therefore went to Prague to ensure his income.

-He decided to “make a living with the writers”.
+He decided to “make his living by writing”.
 He wrote articles for newspapers and magazines and rarely went to Brod.
 However, he and Fany corresponded diligently.
-When he succeeded in completely disabling such a “patriot” as Josef Kajetán Tyl, he gained the favor of the whole young generation around the Matice of the Czech Republic and the National Museum.
-In an article published on July 1, 1845 in Česká Včela, he underwent overwhelming criticism of his novel “The Last Czech”.
-Fany wrote about it: “I have gained a lot of acquaintances and fame in this very cheap way.”
-Havlíček became editor of the Prague newspaper, which provided him with a steady income.
-There is a lot of speculation about why there was no planned marriage.
-The Weidenhoffer family itself quite credibly refutes the most widespread version that Fany and Havlíček broke up because of his uncertain existence.
-Soon after his break with the Fans Havlíček married Julia Sýkorová and on December 23, 1848, his daughter Zdenka was born.
-He was fully employed by both political and journalistic activities, and with German Brod, he mainly kept the letters together, and he was rarely a guest here.
+When he managed to completely discredit such a “patriot” as Josef Kajetán Tyl, he gained the favour of the whole young generation around Matice česká and the National Museum.
+In an article published on July 1, 1845 in Česká Včela, he delivered overwhelming criticism of his novel “The Last of the Czech”.
+He wrote about it to Fany: “I have gained a lot of acquaintances and fame in this very cheap way.”
+Havlíček became an editor of the Prague newspaper, which provided him with a steady income.
+There is a lot of speculation about why he did not enter the planned marriage.
+The Weidenhoffer family themselves quite credibly refute the most widespread version that Fany and Havlíček broke up because of his uncertain income.
+Soon after his breakup with Fany, Havlíček married Julia Sýkorová and on December 23, 1848, his daughter Zdenka was born.
+He was fully employed by both political and journalistic activities, so he only sent letters to Německý Brod, and he was rarely a guest here.

 Return to Havlíčkův Brod

-Five years later, when he was already disgusted with the constant disputes with the Viennese government, Havlíček decided to leave journalistic activities and moved to Německý Brod to his mother.
-She left him an apartment with a kitchen, two rooms and an alcove on the first floor of the square.
+Five years later, when he was already disgusted with the constant disputes with the Vienna government, Havlíček decided to give up journalistic activities and moved to Německý Brod to his mother‘s place.
+She provided him with an apartment with a kitchen, two rooms and an alcove on the first floor facing the square.
 The corner room was equipped with a bay window and a closet with a bedroom.
-Havlíček wanted to buy a farm in the surroundings of Německý Brod and pursue a farm.
-However, he failed because on December 16, 1851 he was just arrested in the bay room and taken to Brixen.
-It offered a parable, went abroad for its conviction, as 223 years ago unfortunate exile Tomáš Roland and perhaps even contributed to the emergence of a national legend of the Bressanian martyr.
-The last time he returned to his father’s house in May 1855 after his release from Brixen, when German Brod was ordered to stay by the police.
+Havlíček wanted to buy a farm in the surroundings of Německý Brod and start farming.
+However, he failed because on December 16, 1851 he was arrested right in the bay room and taken to Brixen.
+In a similar way, the unfortunate exile Tomáš Roland left the country for his conviction 223 years before and that may have contributed to the emergence of a national legend of the Bressanian martyr.
+The last time he returned to his father’s house was in May 1855 after his release from Brixen, when he was ordered to stay in Německý Brod by the police.
 He lived abandoned aside from the public life, his former friends from the patriotic sphere did not keep in touch with him.
 Later, he moved to his brother Francis, who bought house no. 87 in the Upper Suburbs.

-He died in Prague on July 29, 1856, where he left with the permission of the police in May 1856 to seek a doctor.
-Six years later, Havlíček was no longer dangerous and so the whole nation began to profess and chant him.
-In 1862, on the eve of the unveiling of the memorial plaque at Havlíček’s House in his native Borová, a national manifestation took place in front of the local house, attended by about 10,000 people.
+He died in Prague on July 29, 1856, where he had moved to with the permission of the police in May 1856 to seek a doctor.
+Six years later, Havlíček was no longer dangerous and so the whole nation began to respect and glorify him.
+In 1862, on the eve of the unveiling of a memorial plaque at Havlíček’s House in his birthplace Borová, a national manifestation took place in front of the house, attended by about 10,000 people.
 The parade was led by members of Sokol and politicians Sladkovský, Zelený, Grégr and Barák took part.
 When in 1872 Havlíček‘s daughter Zdenka died of a familial lung disease, she was seen to the graveyard of the St Vojtěch church by thousands of people including even Palacký and Riegr.

-In 1871 a commemorative metal plate with the head of Havlíčková was set in the middle of the house facade and the house shield was rebuilt in neo-Gothic style according to the plans of Chrudim architect František Schmoranz.
-In 1880, Havlíček’s mother sold the house to the town savings bank.
-In 1920, the Havlíčkův House acquired the town of Německý Brod and donated it to the Town Museum, which was established here by the Karel Havlíček Memorial.
-Today, the house is home to the Vysočina Museum of Havlíčkův Brod, a contributory organization of the Vysočina Region, and the permanent exhibition is dedicated to the stay of Karel Havlíček in Německý Brod.
+In 1871 a metal memorial plaque with Havlíček‘s head was placed in the middle of the house facade and the house gable was rebuilt in neo-Gothic style according to the plans of architect František Schmoranz from Chrudim.
+In 1880, Havlíček’s mother sold the house to the town‘s savings bank.
+In 1920, the Havlíček‘s House was acquired by the town of Německý Brod and donated to the Museum, which established here the Karel Havlíček‘s Memorial.
+Today, the house is home to the Vysočina Museum of Havlíčkův Brod, a state-funded institution of the Vysočina Region, and the permanent exhibition is dedicated to Karel Havlíček‘s living in Německý Brod.